Financial advice is everywhere.

 You still can’t blindly follow that advice, though.

 You need to tailor the advice to your specific needs and situation.

-Let’s say you want to follow the advice your monthly budget isn’t the same as the advisor’s.
+Let’s say you want to follow the advice, but your monthly budget isn’t the same as that person’s.

 Or perhaps your inner rent vs. buy debate just ended in a decision to buy a home so that is a priority.